my-devices/meta-reflector-aws/README.md

 In step 2, select a `t2.small` or `t2.medium` instance and click *Next: Configure Instance Details*.

 Select your default VPC (or a different VPC if desired).
+Make sure to use the same VPC for all services you'll set up.

 Click *Review & Launch*, then *Launch* on the *Review Instance Launch* screen.